danbates2/sbfspot_to_emonCMS/README.md

 Big thanks to these guys: https://community.openenergymonitor.org/t/sbfspot/8245

 Thank you developer(s) of SBFspot, and to their Raspberry Pi install guide, which have given me greater understanding of how my rPi worked under the hood.

+*SBFspot is a tool for accessing the data stored in SMA solar inverters via bluetooth or ethernet.